-Blister card printing of up to 10″ wide blister cards can be done using ThermaPrint64.
+Blister card printing of up to 10″ wide blister cards can be done using our ThermaPrint64 label printer applicator.
 Various thickness are also supported ~0.040″ being the thickest standard card.

 Click here for more information on the ThermaPrint 64 Standard.